sunodmongia/sunodmongia/README.md

 - ⚡ Fun fact: I'm excellent in Maths!
 - ▶️ I have established and successfully monetized a YouTube channel.

+--
+### 💻 [IT Analyst(Intern)] - [Oil and Natural Gas Coporation(ONGC)]
+*Dates of Employment: July 2024–Aug 2024*

+- Achieved Security and Compliance, System Analysis and Improvement and many more skills under my Mentor.
+- In addition to, I skilled myself in Computer Networking and Network design of the ONGC.

 ---

 ### 🛠️ Languages and Tools: